 Beaches, sunshine, water sports and rock climbing.
-The first time that someone described Railay to me, it sounded too good to be true.
+The first time that someone described Railay in Thailand to me, it sounded too good to be true.

 I was sitting on a bus escaping Bangkok.
 Though I’ve come to love it since, the first time I visited, dislike doesn’t begin to cover how I felt about the city.